Shall I tell of stars hidden by the queen?

 I must only let recalling

-fringe-flutter firefly by
+fringe-flutter fairy-fly by

 not capture nor cling lest the